matplotlib/matplotlib/doc/users/text_intro.rst

 weight, text location and color, etc) with sensible defaults set in the rc file.
-And significantly for those interested in mathematical or scientific figures, matplotlib implements a large number of TeX math symbols and commands, to support mathematical expressions anywhere in your figure.
+And significantly for those interested in mathematical or scientific figures, matplotlib implements a large number of TeX math symbols and commands, to support :ref:`mathematical expressions
+<mathtext-tutorial>` anywhere in your figure.

 Basic text commands